California State Route 84: CA-84 widening project

 Costs were estimated to be between $400 and $500 million.

 As of mid 2019, phases 1, 2, 3 and 4 are complete.
 This still leaves the southern section of CA 84 in its original condition.

+Ryer Island Ferry

+Both the Ryer Island Ferry and the Howard Landing Ferry along Route 220 are the only state-run ferries, and there are no plans to replace them with bridges due to the low traffic numbers around Ryer Island.
+The only road bridge connecting Ryer Island is on its north side, which results in longer commutes for residents if one or both ferries shutdown.